Modular Jump Gaussian Processes: Implementation and empirical benchmarking

 \subsection{Star}

 Now consider the ``Star'' data, which we created for this paper.
 The goal was to have something like the Phantom, but more angular.
 Details for how the data set was created are provided in Appendix \ref{sup:star}.
 See the left panel of Figure \ref{fig:starfit}, with marginal response histogram depicted earlier in the left panel of Figure \ref{fig:hists}.
 Like the Phantom, the Star has two well-separated regimes that form a clear shape on the response surface.
-But the Star is more difficult to model because all points in the yellow regime are geographically close to orange ones.
-It is hard to build a neighborhood inside the yellow portion of the star.
+But the Star is more difficult to model because all points in the yellow regime are geographically close to red ones.
+It is hard to build a neighborhood inside the yellow portion of the Star.

 Repeating themes from the Phantom analysis, consider model performance for a single Star train--test split.
-Mean fits for the global GP and LAGP are shown in Figure \ref{fig:starorig} and in Appendix \ref{sup:starfits}, whereas those of OLAGP and the Modular JGP are shown here in the right two panels of Figure \ref{fig:starfit}.
-RMSEs can be found in Appendix \ref{sup:starfits}, where we see that the local methods perform well, with the Modular JGP producing the best predictions of the four.
+Mean fits for the global GP and LAGP are shown in Figure \ref{fig:starorig} in Appendix \ref{sup:starfits}, whereas those of OLAGP and MJGP are shown here in the right two panels of Figure \ref{fig:starfit}.
+RMSPEs can be found in Appendix \ref{sup:starfits}, where we see that the local methods perform well, with MJGP producing the best predictions of the four.
 The scenarios depicted in right two panels focus on $x=(0.15,0.8)$ and $(0.83,0.11)$.
-Compared to LAGP, OLAGP has chosen a neighborhood of roughly the same size for $(0.83, 0.11)$, and much smaller for $(0.15,0.8)$; however, this smaller neighborhood still contains points from the orange regime.
-The Modular JGP provides an interesting change: a much smaller neighborhood size for $(0.15, 0.11)$, and a {\em larger} neighborhood size for $(0.83, 0.11)$.
+Compared to LAGP, OLAGP has chosen a neighborhood of roughly the same size for $(0.83, 0.11)$, and much smaller for $(0.15,0.8)$; however, this smaller neighborhood still contains points from the red regime.
+MJGP provides an interesting change: a much smaller neighborhood size for $(0.15, 0.11)$, and a {\em larger} neighborhood size for $(0.83, 0.11)$.
 Both neighborhoods have adapted their shape to only include points from the same regime, and this improves prediction overall.

 Figure \ref{fig:star_oos} summarizes a MC experiment along similar lines.
 Here again, OLAGP outperforms both the global GP and LAGP; the two JGP methods typically outperform OLAGP.
-The Original JGP is again highly variable.
-Although it outperforms the Modular JGP more frequently than for the Phantom (Original JGP was better in 24 of 100 runs), the Modular JGP is still the best performing method for the Star.
+OJGP is again highly variable.
+Although it outperforms MJGP more frequently than for the Phantom (OJGP was better in 17 of 100 runs), MJGP is still the best performing method for the Star.